 If you feel that there is an unpaid opportunity that will benefit your long term goal, we advise that this doesn't exceed two weeks, and the University encourages all employers who are not able to provide paid work experience to provide travel expenses or other benefits in kind.

-Work experience and internships that are available after you have graduated from University, must be paid at least national minumum wage in order to be communicated with you through University channels.
+Work experience and internships that are available after you have graduated from University, must be paid at least national minimum wage in order to be communicated with you through University channels.